-A Lompico Citizens Oversight Committee was an element proposed and approved by SLVWD to be included in LAFCo "merger" Resolution 953-A. The SLVWD board reviewed applications and appointed the first five Lompico members in July of 2016.
-The first meeting was held at the old LCWD office in August.
-The original description/purpose of the committee written by SLVWD staff and published in the SLVWD stated "The Committee shall be responsible to review matters of stewardship, design, construction, replacement, and repair of the Assessment District facilities and property".
-This was revised in 2017 to include only assessment district fund and project oversight, and the name changed to LADOC, for Lompico Assessment District Oversight Committee.
+A Lompico Citizens Oversight Committee was an element proposed and approved by SLVWD, and included in LAFCo "merger" Resolution 953-A. The SLVWD board reviewed applications and appointed its five Lompico members in July of 2016.
+Their first meeting was held at the old LCWD office in August.
+The original charter given by SLVWD included oversight of engineering, projects, the surcharge, and the assessment district funds.
+This was revised in 2017 to include only assessment district fund oversight, and the name changed to LADOC, for Lompico Assessment District Oversight Committee.